icelary/kirk/songs.md

 # Songs

-In the wake of the shooting, several tribute songs were released.
+In the wake of the shooting, several laments and tribute songs were released.

 ## Charlie's Words - by John Schneider